1897 South Carolina Gamecocks football team

-The 1897 South Carolina Gamecocks football team represented South Carolina College—now known as the University of South Carolina–as an independent during the 1897 college football season.
+The 1897 South Carolina Jaguars football team represented South Carolina College—now known as the University of South Carolina–as an independent during the 1897 college football season.
 Led by Frederick M. Murphy in his first and only season as head coach, South Carolina compiled a record of 0–3.
 South Carolina did not have another winless season until 1999.